 Pursuant to GASB Statement No. 35, the University's financial report includes three basic financial statements: the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows.
 The financial statements, and notes thereto, encompass the University and its component units.
 Based upon the application of the criteria for determining component units, twelve component units are included within the University reporting entity as discretely presented component units.
 Information regarding these component units, including summaries of the discretely presented component units' separately issued financial statements, is presented in the notes to financial statements.
 This MD&A focuses on the University, excluding the component units.
-For those component units reporting under GASB standards, MD&A information is included in their separately issued audit reports.
+The component units' MD&A information is included in their separately issued audit reports.